 At 1.1 ounces, the Primula is a highly lightweight option.
 The GSI Ultralight is the same weight, but that includes a cup to brew into, a definite bonus.
 As mentioned above, though, it's not nearly as durable.

 The MSR MugMate is very similar to the Primula and even lighter, though it doesn't collapse down flat.
 The Primula hits all the marks of a great backpacking brewer.

 Light, compact, and easy to use - a perfect combo for ultralight adventurers that still want a freshly brewed cup of coffee.

 The Primula Single Serve is for anyone that refuses to give up their morning coffee ritual but has space and weight limitations.
-It's low profile and durable design make it perfect for packing into cramped spaces without worry of damage.
-This simple device was our pick for Best Backpacking Coffee Maker for a reason — it will keep you caffeinated and happy without completely sacrificing flavor, no matter where you happen to wake up.
+It's low profile, and durable design make it perfect for packing into cramped spaces without worry of damage.
+This simple device is our pick for Best Backpacking Coffee Maker for a reason — it will keep you caffeinated and happy without completely sacrificing flavor, no matter where you happen to wake up.

 We love the Primula for outings where space is at a minimum.
 It's highly durable and consistently delivers good flavor.